 - Choose your own beneficiary

-If you take out a mortgage insurance policy, the proceeds will directly go to the lender after your death.
+If you take out an insurance policy, the proceeds will directly go to the lender after your death.
 Whereas with a term life policy, you get to choose who receives the death benefit.
 You are free to name anyone as a beneficiary, your spouse, children, or even a pet.

 - Extend the policy term